Booking your SGR tickets from Nairobi to Mombasa in advance is a great idea – for a number of reasons:

 - Pay a travel agent to book it.
 However, they usually charge ridiculously high fees for this service.

-Getting To The Nairobi SGR Terminus
+How to Get To The SGR Terminus

 Although the SGR boasts services from Nairobi to Mombasa, the station is actually in the Syokimau suburb, south of Jomo Kenyatta International Airport.
 It takes between 20-30 minutes to drive there, so factor this time into your travel plans.